Ruby Grape Pie

 - 2 tablespoons butter

 - In a large saucepan, combine grapes, sugar and cinnamon; toss to coat.
 Let stand for 15 minutes.
-Combine cornstarch, lemon juice and peel; stir into grape mixture.
+Combine cornstarch, lemon juice and zest; stir into grape mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - Line a 9-in. pie plate with bottom crust.
 Pour grape mixture into crust.
 Dot with butter.
-Roll out remaining pastry to fit top of pie; place over filling. trim, seal and flute edges; cut slits in top.
+Roll out remaining pastry to fit top of pie; place over filling.
+Trim, seal and flute edges; cut slits in top.
 Cover edges loosely with foil.

 - Bake at 425° for 20 minutes.
 Reduce heat to 350° remove foil and bake 30-35 minutes longer or until the crust is golden brown.
 Cool on a wire rack.
-Yield: 6-8 servings.

 Nutrition Facts1 slice: 400 calories, 17g fat (8g saturated fat), 18mg cholesterol, 231mg sodium, 60g carbohydrate (32g sugars, 1g fiber), 3g protein.